 Generating electricity from solar modules is possible either with a stand-alone system (not connected to the utility grid) or with a grid-tied system.
 Stand-alone systems usually include a means for storing the solar-generated electricity (e.g. batteries).
 They are useful in an emergency situation when the grid goes down, or for powering small loads, such as a home office, a tool shed, or remote lighting.
 These systems often have just one or a few modules.

 Lightdrop Harvest is capable of designing and implementing both types of systems.
-Descriptions of two stand-alone systems currently in operation are available here as examples - one to power a home office (Model LDH-1000) and another to illuminate a highway billboard using LED floodlights (Model LDH-SL4).
+Descriptions of two stand-alone systems are available here as examples - one to power a home office (Model LDH-1000) and another to illuminate a highway billboard using LED floodlights (Model LDH-SL4).